 Many LGBTQ people become parents through adoption, insemination, pregnancy, stepchildren and/or fostering children.
 Be aware that your language around parents; “Mom” or “Dad” may not always apply.
-Be sensitive when referring to partners and/or support people, and ask for clarification if you want to know the terminology they feel comfortable with.
+Be sensitive when referring to partners/ support people and ask for clarification if you want to know the terminology they’re comfortable with.

 Gender identity: A person’s internal, deeply held sense of their gender.
 For transgender people, their own internal gender identity does not match the genitals they were born with.

 Non-binary identity: This term is used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
 They may define their gender as fluid, or they may define it as wholly different from these terms.

 Sexual orientation: Describes a person’s enduring physical, romantic, and/or emotional attraction to another person or people.
 Gender identity and sexual orientation are not the same.

 Gender expression: External manifestations of gender, expressed through a person’s name, pronouns, clothing, haircut, behavior, voice, and/or body characteristics.
 Society identifies these cues as masculine and feminine, although what is considered masculine or feminine changes over time and varies by culture.